 Overall, the various stratospheric aerosol measurements demonstrate a satisfying consistency in reproducing quantities of geophysical interest across platforms and across measurement techniques.
-Together, these provide a cohesive picture of stratospheric aerosol since the early 1970s using lidar and in situ measurements, becoming global with the advent of SAM/SAGE in the late 1970s.
+Together these provide a cohesive picture of stratospheric aerosol since the early 1970s using lidar and in situ measurements, becoming global with the advent of SAM/SAGE in the late 1970s.
 The current agreement on surface area and volume across platforms is encouraging for modeling of the current and future atmosphere.
-The dependence on space-based measurements for global depictions of aerosol remains to have a potential for substantial uncertainties, particularly in the regions of the atmosphere where nucleation processes might be occurring.
+The dependence on spacebased measurements for global depictions of aerosol remains to have a potential for substantial uncertainties, particularly in the regions of the atmosphere where nucleation processes might be occurring.
+This consistency should improve our estimates of the chemical and radiative impact of stratospheric aerosol and guide our requirements for future stratospheric aerosol measurement activities.